voucherly/voucherly-docs/docs/guides/resources/payments-lifecycle.md

 :::

 :::tip
-You can define the default behaviour in **Attività > Checkout > Contabilizzazione automatica**.
+You can define the default behaviour in **Impostazioni > Pagamenti > [Gateway di pagamento](https://dashboard.voucherly.it/settings/payment/payment-gateways) > Contabilizzazione automatica**.
 When enabled, all transactions are automatically captured at the end of a payment.
 :::

 ### Payment statuses